Jack Reacher (novel series): "Faking a Murderer"

 Temperance Brennan is being investigated for the murder of a reporter who was re-opening an old suicide case that Reacher investigated.
 Included in MatchUp, a collection of co-authored short stories by male and female thriller authors (Lee Child and Kathy Reichs).

 "Too Much Time"

 Reacher visits a hollowed-out town in Maine, where he witnesses a random bag-snatching but sees much more than a simple crime.

 "The Christmas Scorpion"

 On Christmas Eve, Jack Reacher stumbles into a no-name bar in the California desert.
 The last thing he expects is a blizzard—or a visit from the world's deadliest assassin.

 "The Fourth Man"

 Jack Reacher, ex-military drifter of no fixed abode, is stalked and tracked down by an FBI agent.
 She tells him that in a house raid in Sydney, Australian law enforcement found a list.
 There were four people on it, including him.
 The other three are dead.
 Hours later, Reacher is in the air, on his way to Sydney.
 What was the evil buried 25 years ago that has now resurfaced?
 Will Reacher be able to find the killers before they find him?

+"Many Happy Returns"

+Not long before Christmas, MI5 notices someone acting strangely on camera CCTV at Heathrow Airport.
+It was written for The Spectator newspaper, and published there on 16 December 2023.
+It is the 2nd Reacher Christmas story after The Christmas Scorpion, and is currently the only Reacher story solely written by Lee Child since his brother took over in 2020.